greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

 SELECT * FROM plcontainer_refresh_config;
 ```

-The command runs a PL/Container function that updates the session configuration on the coordinator and segment instances.
+The command runs a PL/Container function that updates the session configuration on the master and segment instances.